c4cs-2/c4cs-2.github.io/_commands/tutorials/windows-dev-env-tutorial.md

   - From a shell on Windows, you can find your WSL files at %userprofile%/AppData/Local/Packages
   - From there, the directory to enter depends on which Linux distribution you use.
 For ubuntu, the directory is CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc

+## Cygwin
+Cygwin is a Linux-style terminal for Windows.
+It's a good alternative to the Windows Subsystem for Linux for those who are not running Windows 10.
+It's main feature is the built-in package installer that functions as an a replacement for apt-get and other command line package installers.